Priority review: Extension to rare pediatric diseases

 In 2012, President Obama signed into law the FDA Safety and Innovation Act which includes Section 908, the "Rare Pediatric Disease Priority Review Voucher Incentive Program".
 Section 529 extends the voucher program to rare pediatric diseases, but only on a trial basis.
 After the third voucher is awarded, the Comptroller General of the United States is to conduct a study on the effectiveness of the pediatric priority review voucher program.

 The pediatric voucher program includes changes to the voucher program.
 First, the pediatric treatment developer can ask the FDA in advance for an indication of whether the disease qualifies as a rare, pediatric disease.

 The awardee must market the drug within 365 days of approval, or the voucher may be revoked.
 Within five years of approval, the manufacturer must submit a report containing information on the estimated population in the United States suffering from the rare pediatric disease, the estimated demand in the United States for such rare pediatric disease product, and the actual amount of such rare pediatric disease product distributed in the United States.

 The Advancing Hope Act of 2016 reauthorized the program until December 31, 2016 and instructed the GAO to compile a report on the effectiveness of the program.

+In February 2026, the FDA announced that the priority review voucher program for rare pediatric diseases would end in September 2029.